brbasnet/mandalaR/README.md

 ## Current Development Status

-Mandala v2.0 is an active development package.
+Mandala is an active development package.
 The current implementation includes an MME-based AI-REML engine, selected prediction standard errors for large models, selected fixed-effect tests, genomic prediction utilities, spatial diagnostics, and stage-wise analysis tools.

 The package is still being refined for public release.
-Documentation in this repository should therefore be viewed as a transparent development preview rather than a final CRAN release manual.
+Documentation in this repository should therefore be viewed as a development preview rather than a final release manual.

+Installation instructions will be added when a public binary or approved distribution channel is available.

 ## Documentation